How to Secure Your MCP Server Setup — Best Practices

 - Supabase access tokens: rotate when team members leave or roles change.

-- Stripe keys: roll your test keys periodically to verify your setup still works with fresh credentials.
+- Stripe keys: roll test keys periodically.

 One key per context